OISTE/repository/OWGTMCPS.md

 ### 9.6.2  RA representations and warranties

-The Registration Authorities operating under the OGTM warrant that:
+The Registration Authorities operating under the OWGTM warrant that:
 - Will operate according to the requirements of this CPS.
 - Their Certificates meet all material requirements of this CPS.
 - No errors have been introduced in the Certificate information by the entities approving the Certificate Application as a result of a failure when managing the Certificate Application.